 Scholarship Program Facts and Figures

-All applicants are invited to ACEC Colorado’s annual reception for the Scholarship Program.
+All applicants are invited to ACEC Colorado’s annual reception for the Scholarship & Education Foundation.
 At that time, applicants can meet and network with professionals from ACEC Colorado-member firms.
-See photos of recipients attending the 2017 Scholarship Reception at bit.ly/2o8fZza (Photos courtesy of The Unfound Door).
+Click here to view photos of recipients attending the 2018 Scholarship Reception.
+(Photos courtesy of The Unfound Door.)

-The ACEC Colorado Scholarship Committee will award college scholarships to students enrolled in qualifying engineering programs as of the 2017-18 school year.
-The scholarship application is NOW OPEN to students that meets the following criteria:
+The ACEC Colorado Scholarship & Education Board of Directors will award college scholarships to students enrolled in qualifying engineering programs as of the 2019-20 school year.
+The application process is open students that meets the following criteria:

 - Be a U.S. citizen

 - Pursuing a bachelor’s degree in engineering or in an accredited land-surveying program in Colorado that is ABET-accredited and conforms to either the Engineering Accreditation Commission or Engineering Technology Accreditation Commission standards.
 (NOTE: if selected as one of the top two ACEC Colorado scholarship recipients, a student may advance to the ACEC National competition only if enrolled in an ABET-accredited program that conforms to the Engineering Accreditation Commission standards.)

 - Is a full-time student as determined by the university.